 Diving The Philippines offers the best variety with everything from whale sharks to macro muck diving, hammerheads to pygmy seahorses, wrecks to off-shore reefs.
 Indeed one of the challenges is choosing between the different types of diving available.

 The Philippines is an archipelago of 7,107 islands that sits at the apex of the coral triangle.
 Its position north of Sulawesi on a line between Sipadan and Palau should advertise it as an obvious diving destination.
 The islands offer everything from macro diving to whale sharks, hammerheads to pygmy seahorses, wrecks and off-shore reefs.
-There are plenty of resorts, both basic and luxury and a number of liveaboards provide alternatives to resorts, as well as providing access to some of the more remote (as best!) reefs.
+There are plenty of resorts, both budget and luxury and a number of liveaboards provide alternatives to resorts, as well as providing access to some of the more remote reefs such as Tubbataha.

 The infrastructure is well developed, with low cost airline Cebu Pacific operating a regular service between the islands.
 The resorts are smart, often with WiFi throughout, with late-model gear for hire, and many offer Nitrox as standard.
 The locals are friendly with a European Christian culture, many having grown up speaking English.